UCB-Econ-148/sp23/resources/group_project/specs.md

 ### Project
 * A Jupyter Notebook
 * A PDF file of the Jupyter Notebook
-* Raw datasets that you downloaded and used
+* Include a link to all datasets that you downloaded and used in the notebook
-* Immediate datasets (cleaned datasets, merged datasets, etc.)
-* Figures and Plots
+* Figures and Plots (if not already included in the notebook)

 ### Peer Review and Assessment
 * Peer review (for reproducibility) on another group's project